 - 10.1 All standard audit assignments are the subject of formal reports.
 Discussion draft reports are issued to the manager of the area under review.
 Debrief meetings are held for agreement of factual accuracy of the findings and the necessary actions.
 After agreement, final reports are issued.
-The Internal Audit Manager considers the release of special investigations audit reports for disciplinary purposes on a case-by-case basis.
-Access to audit files is restricted to the Chief Officer Governance (Monitoring Officer) and External Auditor. - 10.2 The Internal Audit Manager issues progress reports to the Audit Committee and management summarising outcomes of audit activities, including follow up reviews and the tracking of audit actions.
-These are presented at every Audit Committee meeting.

-- 10.3 The Internal Audit Manager reports to the Audit Committee on the progress of investigations into possible fraud and irregularity and also briefs the Audit Chair on any high profile investigations. - 10.4 The assignment opinions that audit provides during the year are part of the framework of assurance that assists the Authority in preparing an informed Annual Governance Statement. - 10.5 Internal Audit provides the Authority with an opinion on the adequacy and effectiveness of the Authority's governance, risk management and control arrangements in support of the Annual Governance Statement.
+The Internal Audit, Performance & Risk Manager considers the release of special investigation audit reports for disciplinary purposes on a case-by-case basis.
+Access to audit files is restricted to the Internal Audit.
+Audit service, Chief Officer Governance (Monitoring Officer) and External Auditor. - 10.2 The Internal Audit, Performance & Risk Manager issues progress reports to the Governance & Audit Committee and management summarising outcomes of audit activities, including follow up reviews and the tracking of audit actions.
+These are presented at every Governance & Audit Committee meeting. - 10.3 The Internal Audit, Performance & Risk Manager reports to the Governance & Audit Committee on the progress of investigations into possible fraud and irregularity and also briefs the AuditCommittee Chair on any high profile investigations. - 10.4 The assignment opinions that audit provides during the year are part of the framework of assurance that assists the AuthorityCouncil in preparing an informed Annual Governance Statement. - 10.5 Internal Aaudit provides the AuthorityCouncil with an opinion on the adequacy and effectiveness of the AuthorityCouncil's governance, risk management and control arrangements in support of the Annual Governance Statement.
 In giving the opinion it should be noted that assurance can never be absolute; the most that can be provided is a reasonable assurance that there are no major weaknesses in governance, risk management and control processes.
-The annual opinion is provided in the Annual Internal Audit Report after the year end. - 10.6 Overall the Internal Audit Manager will report periodically to the Audit Committee and Senior Accountable Officers (where relevant audit) regarding: - The internal audit service's purpose, authority and responsibility; - The internal audit service's conformance with The IIA's Code of Ethics (Appendix A) and Standards, and action plans to address any significant conformance issues; - Significant risk exposures and control issues, including fraud risks, governance issues, and other matters requiring the attention of, or requested by the Audit Committee; - Results of audit engagements or other activities; - Resource requirements; and - Any response to risk management that may be unacceptable to the Council.
+The annual opinion is provided in the Annual Internal Audit Report after the year end. - 10.6 Overall the Internal Audit, Performance & Risk Manager will report periodically to the Governance & Audit Committee and Senior Accountable Officers (where relevant) regarding: - The internal audit service's purpose, authority and responsibility; - The Internal Audit service's plan and performance relative to its plan; - The internal audit service's conformance with Tthe IIA's Code of Ethics (Appendix A) and Standards, and action plans to address any significant conformance issues; - Significant risk exposures and control issues, including fraud risks, governance issues, and other matters requiring the attention of, or requested by the Governance & Audit Committee;

+- Results of audit engagements or other activities; - Resource requirements; and - Any response to risk management that may be unacceptable to the Council.